build-on-aws/content/posts/owasp-top-10-defined/04-what is-an-insecure-direct-object-reference/index.md

 ## Impact

-The impact of an IDOR attack can be ...
+The impact of an IDOR attack can be:
 - Unauthorized information disclosure
 - Modification or destruction of data
 - Performing a function outside the limits of the user, potentially including privilege escalation like in our example above.